Group24-Work/FatherBoard/README.md

 # Contributions
 Currently, FatherBoard does not accept outside contributions.

-# Who to contact and Authors
+# Who to Contact and Authors
 FatherBoard is currently maintained by Group 24.
 Any questions or queries can be sent using the 'Contact us' form on the FatherBoard website, or directed to any contributor.
 Contributors can be found below.